 During the first quarter of the year, the Chief Executive Officer reviews financial and individual performance relative to PIP performance measures, standards and award payment opportunities established early in the prior year, and determines PIP award payments.
-The Chief Executive Officer reviews the performance achievements of the Company, its business units, and the executive Officers, and the proposed PIP awards for executive officers, with the Compensation Committee which must approve the payment of these awards.
-PIP payments for 1996 performance for the Named Executive Officers, other than Mr. Bergman, were based on (1) the Company's 1996 net income measured against pre-established goals, (2) overhead expense measured against budgeted amounts, (3) achievement of customer service commitment goals, and (4) 'Team Schein' goals reflecting the professional growth and development of staff members and the promotion and support of the Company's cultural values.
+The Chief Executive Officer reviews the performance achievements of the Company, its business units, and the executive officers, and the proposed PIP awards for executive officers, with the Compensation Committee which must approve the payment of these awards.
+PIP payments for 1997 performance for the Named Executive Officers, other than Mr. Bergman, were based on (1) the Company's 1997 earnings per share measured against the consensus expectations of analysts who follow the Company's stock, (2) overhead expense measured against budgeted amounts, (3) achievement of customer service commitment goals, and (4) Team Schein's goals reflecting the professional growth and development of staff members and the promotion and support of the Company's cultural values.
 In addition, Mr. Breslawski's bonus reflected the sales and pretax income performance of the business units he manages.

-PIP payments for 1996 for the Named Executive Officers other than Mr. Bergman ranged from 22% to 28% of salary and averaged 25%.
-The Committee's compensation consultant has advised it that the average 1996 salary plus 1996 bonus for these four executive officers approximated the 25th percentile of annual cash compensation at businesses of comparable size.
+PIP payments for 1997 for the Named Executive Officers other than Mr. Bergman ranged from 27% to 34% of salary and averaged 31%.
+The Committee's compensation consultant has advised it that the average 1997 salary plus 1997 bonus for these four executive officers fell below the 25th percentile of annual cash compensation at businesses of comparable size.